 Those who say ‘I don’t’ have a much higher success rate.

-‘I don’t’ implies autonomy and that not acting is your choice
+‘I don’t’ implies autonomy and choice.

 Should seems innocuous, but I think it’s one the worst words in the English language.